jadijadi/lpic1book/content/1032_process_text_streams_using_filters.md

 The pattern for changing EVERY occurrence of A to B in a line is `sed 's/A/B/g'`.

 Remember escape characters?
-They also work here and this will remove every _new line_ from a file and will replace it with a space:
+They also work here, and this will remove every _new line_ from a file and will replace it with a space:

 ```text
 jadi@funlife:~/w/lpic/101$ cat mydata